microsoft/WhatTheHack/Synapse-WTH/Student/04-incrementals.md

 3. Show updates to the visualizations as a result of the delta data

 Bonus
-- Create a hot stream that immediately sends an alert to the reporting tool for any new personal records (PRs)
+- Create the ability to immediately sends an alert (via the reporting tool or another notification mechanism) for any new personal records (PRs).

 ## Learning Resources
 Reference articles: